 Mid-week field excursions to Mammoth Cave National Park and the Mammoth Cave Area Biosphere Reserve will be offered Wednesday, May, 20, 2020 and are included in with registration.
 Trips will be filled on a first-come, first-serve basis.
 Register here!

 A. Karst Hydrogeology of Mammoth Cave National Park: Why is the World’s Longest Known Cave Here?
 Mammoth Cave National Park forms the core area of one of the world’s iconic karst landscape/aquifer systems also designated as a UNESCO Biosphere Reserve and World Heritage Site.
 Mammoth Cave itself has a known length of more than 660 km, with more explored and mapped continuously, and at least another 305 km of mapped passages lie nearby.
 This classic field excursion will explore the surface and subsurface landscapes of the Pennyroyal and Mammoth Cave Plateaus with a focus on understanding the geologic and climatic elements that have conspired to form the “perfect storm” of karst development that we see here.
 We will also discuss work of the pioneers of karst science who have been drawn here over the years.
 This trip will include visit to the Historic Section of Mammoth Cave.
-Leaders: Dr. Will White, Professor Emeritus, The Pennsylvania State University, and Dr. Chris Groves, University Distinguished Professor of Hydrogeology, Western Kentucky University .
+Leaders: Dr. Will White, Professor Emeritus, The Pennsylvania State University, Dr. Art Palmer, Professor Emeritus, State University of New York at Oneonta, and Dr. Chris Groves, University Distinguished Professor of Hydrogeology, Western Kentucky University .
 Maximum 50 people.

 B. Management and Tourism at Mammoth Cave.
 This trip will visit surface and cave locations in the core of the Mammoth Cave Area Biosphere Reserve and World Heritage Site, Mammoth Cave National Park.
 It will focus on tour operation and resource protection issues.
 Some examples are ground water protection, cave tour trail design and construction, lighting and lamp flora issues, and White-nose Syndrome.
 Stops will include the Mammoth Cave National Park Visitor’s Center and one or more tour section of the park.
 The tour will be on walking trails, but will potentially cover several miles of trail.
 Leader: Dr. Rick Toomey, Cave Specialist, Mammoth Cave National Park.
 Maximum 18 people.